NilleSnille/collection/Probabilistic Generative Models/README.md

 ## Purpose

-The goal of this repository is to provide an accessible entry point for those interested in generative modeling, and to showcase some of my smaller projects in the area.
+The goal of this repository is to provide an accessible entry point for those interested in generative modeling, and to showcase some small projects in the area.